Get over 4 P's, marketers are now working on 4 E's

-This was one of its kind campaign which took "Open Happiness" branding to whole new level.
+This was its kind campaign that took "Open Happiness" branding to a whole new level.

 From PLACE to EVERYWHERE

-One of the most overlooked aspects of traditional marketing is place i.e the marketplace where the product / service is sold.
+One of the most overlooked aspects of traditional marketing is place i.e the marketplace where the product/service is sold.
 In today's scenario if marketers believe that they can survive by being present only at one place then they are doomed!!
-With the whole shift in buying behavior, your product / service needs to be available where your customers are.
+With the whole shift in buying behavior, your product/service needs to be available where your customers are.
 For example, Samsung Mobile phones in India.
 Samsung is the leader in the mobile market in India followed by Xiaomi and Apple.
 If today Samsung plans to sell their mobile phones only through their retail store thereby missing the online marketplace it will witness a huge dip in its sales.
-A recent study showed, Samsung sells more phones online than the offline retail stores.
+A recent study showed Samsung sells more phones online than offline retail stores.

 From PRICE to EXCHANGE

 It is not just about the price but the value that is being exchanged with the customers.
 Why should a customer pay attention to your product or service?
 What value are you giving to your customer for the price that you selling it?

 Hindustan Unilever (HUL) and P&G have been doing this practice for quite some years now.
 These FMCG giants share a small percentage of their sales on philanthropic causes like building a school, making fresh water available for villagers, and so on.
 The advantage they get by doing this is the "feel good" factor within their customers.
 It has been noticed people buy more products if the brand is associated with a cause.